ChristianZimpelmann/replication-work-hours-covid/README.md

 The data is based on the LISS (Longitudinal Internet Studies for the Social sciences) panel -- an internet-based household panel administered by CentERdata (Tilburg University, The Netherlands).

-The replication of figures and tables proceedes in two steps
+The replication of figures and tables proceeds in two steps:

 ## Step 1: Basic data cleaning